BREAKING

 you aren't instantly available when he/she wants you, they

-are interchangeable--no matter what you've
+their partners are interchangeable--no matter what

-been told.
+you've been told.

 Never

-out with, "I feel, I want, I need you to..."
+that start out with, "I feel, I want, I need you to..."

-to say.
+trying to say.
 It ain't gonna happen.

 The